prkashp/DataContracts/README.md

 Data contracts helps in defining a fixed format between a data producer and consumer.

 # Motivation(Why we require this?)
-In most of case an organisation has separate teams either producing or providing new data and teams who use that data for reporting or other data products.
+Even if data design documents can solve issue caused by bad data quality, its not the case with large organisation where teams work in parrallel and independent.
+In most cases, an organization has separate teams either producing or providing new data and teams that use that data for reporting or other data products.
 And these teams are usually disconnected.
-For Data consumers it is utmost important to have a stable data pipelines and dashboards which can be improved by not having any unknowns in data structure, format and semantics.
+For data consumers, it is utmost important to have stable data pipelines and dashboards, which can be improve by not having any unknowns in data structure, format, or semantics.
-- Data pipelines regularly breaking due to data quality issues
+- Data pipelines regularly break due to data quality issues.
-- Communication gap between system implementors, data engineers and data consumers
+- Communication gap between system implementors, data engineers, and data consumers.
-- No team ownership of data defects, leading to constant untouched backlog
+- No team ownership of data defects, leading to a constant untouched backlog.

 # Agreements
 Data contracts can be roughly divided into 4 sub-parts